Obtaining Your I-20 And Visa

 Florida Tech will email the I-20 as a PDF attachment.
 Students can download the copy and use it for their US Embassy appointment.

-Students who are transferring from another school in the United States may have the option to pick up their I-20 document in person on campus.
-Transfer students must notify the proper office at their current institution of their intent to transfer to Florida Tech as soon as possible, and they must provide their current institution with a copy of their Florida Tech admission letter.
+Students who are transferring from another school in the U.S. may have the option to pick up their I-20 document in person on campus.

 Schedule Your Visa Appointment ASAP

 IMPORTANT: Be Aware of Your Country’s Visa Appointment Wait Times

 Once a student receives their I-20, the next step is to schedule a visa appointment and apply for an F-1 visa.
 To schedule a visa appointment, complete the following steps:

 - Pay SEVIS Fee (I-901 Fee) online at the SEVIS I-901 Fee Processing Website and print a copy of the payment receipt.

 - Make a visa appointment at the nearest U.S. Embassy or Consulate.
 Save a copy of the visa appointment confirmation and upload it as a pdf to the Admitted Student Portal under the material type “International Visa Appointment Confirmation.”
 The confirmation should include the date of the appointment.

 - Gather the documentation required for the visa appointment.
 At a minimum, take the following to the appointment: